Click the FAQ's below to view relevant answers.

 Members of a School Council hold office for a two-year term.
 Your term will end the day before school starts two years after Polling Day.

-Each candidate must file a properly completed Nomination Paper with the Returning Officer for their attendance area.
-To ensure your Nomination Paper is completed correctly, review the Instructions for Completing and Filing your Nomination Paper.
+Each candidate must file a properly completed nomination paper with the Returning Officer for their attendance area.

-Once your Nomination Paper is accepted, your candidature will be published on the Elections Yukon website as a candidate seeking election.
+Once your Nomination Paper is approved, your name will be published as a candidate seeking election.

 To be eligible to run or vote in school council elections, you must be: